Goggia leads Italian 1-2 in WCup super-G, Shiffrin 3rd - WHIZ News

 “They are all great skiers and they have a really aggressive mindset,” Shiffrin said of her friendly rivalry with the Italy team.
 “It’s super cool to see.”

+Goggia is one of the most flamboyant racers, and seemed at the limit making some turns before losing a ski pole landing a jump near the end.
+She chose to let the pole go after soaring “too long, too high” at the jump.

-Brignone was sitting in the leader’s box when Goggia raced and applauded with hands above her head after seeing her teammate’s time.
+Brignone watched while sitting in the leader’s box and applauded with hands above her head on seeing her teammate’s time.

 “It’s an amazing thing for all the team to share the podium and share happiness,”said Brignone, though acknowledging it hurt to lose by so little.